TCP-Lab/x.FASTQ/README.md

     _Total Removed_ stat in the log file.

-> In general, it's best to do adapter-trimming first, then quality-trimming,
-> because if you do quality-trimming first, sometimes adapters will be partially
-> trimmed and become too short to be recognized as adapter sequences.
-For this
-> reason, when you run BBDuk with both quality-trimming and adapter-trimming in
-> the same run, it will do adapter-trimming first, then quality-trimming.
+> In general, it's best to do adapter-trimming first, then quality-trimming, because if you do quality-trimming first, sometimes adapters will be partially trimmed and become too short to be recognized as adapter sequences.
+For this reason, when you run BBDuk with both quality-trimming and adapter-trimming in the same run, it will do adapter-trimming first, then quality-trimming.
+>
+> On top of that, it should be noted that, in case you are sequencing for counting applications (like differential gene expression RNA-seq analysis, ChIP-seq, ATAC-seq) __read trimming is generally not required anymore__ when using modern aligners.
+For such studies _local aligners_ or _pseudo-aligners_ should be used.
+Modern _local aligners_ (like STAR, BWA-MEM, HISAT2) will _soft-clip_ non-matching sequences.
+Pseudo-aligners like Kallisto or Salmon will also not have any problem with reads containing adapter sequences.
+However, if the data are used for variant analyses, genome annotation or genome or transcriptome assembly purposes, read trimming is recommended, including both, adapter and quality trimming.
+>> __References:__
+>>
+>> Williams et al. 2016. _Trimming of sequence reads alters RNA-Seq gene expression estimates._ BMC Bioinformatics.
+2016;17:103.
+Published 2016 Feb 25.
+doi:10.1186/s12859-016-0956-2